UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 {
   "id": string | ID value,
-  "catId": number | integer ID of corresponding category, "created": string | ISO Date,
-  "elements": array of ID string values,
+  "catId": number | integer ID of corresponding category, "created": string | ISO Date of the creation date of this category, "elements": array of ID string values,
   "name": string | name of this category
 }